-The Planning Portal is an excellent source of information for anything to do with Planning Permission, and also help with Building Regulations approval.
-With interactive guides and instructions about what permissions are most often needed, you can learn about.
+The Planning Portal is an excellent source of information for anything to do with Planning Permission, and can also help with Building Regulations.
+With interactive guides and instructions about what permissions are most often needed, you can learn about:

 Building Regulations approval

 As a result of ongoing improvements to the organisation of Solihull Council's Building Control Service the cut off point for bookings for site inspections is now 4.00pm on the previous working day.

 Most building work on your home will require Building Regulations approval before going ahead too.
 Essentially ensuring a building is safe and fit for use, it 's important to learn:

 Demolition of a building is generally not classed as ‘development’ and therefore planning permission is not usually needed.
 However, the demolition of certain buildings will need approval from the local planning authority beforehand.